Issued at 8:30 AM

 Hover over maps for council updates, the latest weekly star ratings and annual Beach Suitability Grades.

 As a general precaution, swimming at Sydney's oceans beaches should be avoided for up to one day after heavy rainfall or for as long as stormwater is present.
 The most obvious signs of stormwater pollution are water discolouration as well as debris in the water and on the tide line.

-Winds – S/SW 15 to 20 km/h tending S/SE 15 to 25 km/h in the morning then becoming light in the evening.
+Winds – Light becoming S/SE 15 to 20 km/h in the late afternoon then turning W/SW in the late evening.

 Rainfall – 0.5mm in the previous 24 hours

 Swell – Southerly 1 to 1.5 metres, decreasing to around 1 metre during the morning, then increasing to 1 to 1.5 metres by early evening.